How to disable a R56 Mini Cooper brake wear sensor indicator

 The end result is a gloriously warning-light-free dash.
 The service indicator is also gone at start-up:

 And just in case anyone is thinking that I have created some kind of safety issue for the next owner of this car, rest assured.
-The Cooper has a mileage based brake service indicator that will alert the driver in plenty of time before the brakes are warn down too far.
+The Cooper has a mileage based brake service indicator that will alert the driver in plenty of time before the brakes are worn down too far.
 In fact, the wear sensors are designed as more of a last warning before the mechanical wear limit indicators built into the pads start squealing (and gouging the rotors).
 Nobody should let their brakes go that far!

 Hopefully this will help me eek out a few extra hundred bucks on my trade-in.
 Stay tuned to find out what I buy next!